 felicitated for their excellent academic performance in Class X and XII and JEE examination

 2011 and also felicitated Dr. Nabam Nakha Hina on being conferring the degree of

 The programme was attended by officers and elder members of the society.

 Admn. declares bandh call illegal

-ITANAGAR: Capital district administration has declared the reported 24-
+ITANAGAR: Capital district administration has declared the reported 24-hours capital

 EADYM calls for solution to insurgency problem

 ITANAGAR: Eastern Arunachal Democratic Youth Movement taking serious note over the

 insurgency problem in Tirap and Changlang Districts appealed to the state and central

 governments to find out an amicable solution to it.